This is a perfect time to learn about the health benefits of thyme.

 9. Thyme May Aid In Blood Sugar Control

 Thyme can help people with diabetes because it has fibers that slow down how fast the body absorbs sugar.

 Also, the phytonutrients in thyme play a big role in keeping blood sugar levels in check.

 10. May Treat Coughs And Other Respiratory Ailments

 Thyme can act as an expectorant.
-This means that it can remove the phlegm and mucus from your respiratory tracts and lessens inflammations to help you breathe better.
+This means that it can remove the phlegm and mucus from your respiratory tracts and lessen inflammation to help you breathe better.

-Combining thyme and ivy leaves may even be able to relieve symptoms of acute bronchitis.
+Combining thyme and ivy leaves may even be able to relieve the symptoms of acute bronchitis.

 11. Thyme May Help You Control Your Cholesterol

 The dietary fibers in thyme help you control your cholesterol level by lowering your bad cholesterol and raising your good cholesterol.